 I admit that it's hard to decipher what's new, as my garden is so lush (at least from an aerial perspective)!

 Therefore, I'm including a "straight on shot" of the what was added yesterday.

-The Creeping Jenny has been pulled out of the box which it shares with my Autumn Clematis, and in that plant's place, Juan V has planted a Verbena bonariensis with a Perovskia atriplicifolia (AKA Russian Sage) on either side of it.
-In front of the box-style container, Pennisetum 'Fairy Tales' Fountain Grass has been planted (seen at the left in the image), and an onion flower plant has also been potted (seen at the right in the image).
+The Creeping Jenny has been pulled out of the box which she shares with myvine known as a Sweet Autumn Clematis, and in that plant's place, Juan V has planted a Verbena bonariensis with a Perovskia atriplicifolia (AKA Russian Sage) on either side of it.
+In front of the box-style container, Pennisetum 'Fairy Tales' (which is an ornamental grass whose common name is Fountain Grass) has been planted (seen at the left in the image), and an onion flower plant has also been potted (seen at the right in the image).

 And there you have it, dear reader, another test of your powers of observation!
 How did you do, dear reader?

 Subscribe to: Post Comments (Atom)